kinow/kinoshita.eti.br/_posts/2016-11-21-changing-spring-boot-environment-variables-in-the-command-line-.md

 ---
-title: 'Changing Spring Boot environment variables in the command line'
-author: kinow
+date: 2016-11-21 21:26:03 +1300
+layout: post
 tags:
 - shell script
 - java
 - spring
-category: 'blog'
-time: '21:26:03'
+title: Changing Spring Boot environment variables in the command line
 ---

 This week while helping developers and testers to experiment with a backend application,